 One of my all-time favorite Indian dishes is bhindi masala.
 First of all, it’s star attraction is okra, which I positively love.
 Second, it tastes like a dream within a dream.
 It’s spiced and has a bit of astringency, while also maintaining a buttery, savory flavor.

 When I was thinking of today’s soup, I was thinking about bhindi masala, and that is absolutely clear from the ingredients–garam masala, turmeric root, curry powder, okra, tomatoes, onion, garlic, and little heat from chiles.
-This soup is perfect for a rainy day or the cold of winter.
+This vegan okra soup recipe is perfect for a rainy day or the cold of winter.
 This soup lives up to it’s name, there are many spices indeed.
 And, the flavor leaves you thinking only about your next bite.